TheFern2/app-blocker/README.md

 ## Pre-flight checks

 Ensure the child account doesn't have admin rights, or sudo access.
 Or else it can render this app useless by reinstalling software.
+You also need to make sure you child doesn't have access to all the files in this repo, or that they can't remove them.
+On Windows just put this repo under your admin account, go into security and make sure your child account doesn't have read or even write to avoid reading configs and code.
+A clever one can find a few bugs.
+On Linux the same put this repo under a root account or just check folder permissions too same concept as on Windows.

+- Make sure they can't uninstall your cronjob or task schedule
+- Make sure they can't install software
+- Make sure they can't delete this repo

 ## Initial Setup